ADALS 2026 · APAC Digital Inclusion & Accessibility Leadership Summit

 5. Embedding Accessibility in Governance — procurement, accountability, regulation, and organizational change.

 On access and captioning.
 We want this to work for the people taking part.
-The speaker form has a field for access needs — please use it.
+The speaker form has a field for access needs, so please use it.
 Sessions will have live captions; if captions in a particular language would help you or your audience, tell us there.
 We would rather know early than guess.

 Session formats

 The open program runs in these formats (approximate lengths, from the draft program).
-Tell us which you are open to in the form — we will discuss the best fit with you after selection.
+Tell us which you are open to in the form, and we will discuss the best fit with you after selection.

 • Talk — about 50 minutes, including audience Q&A. One speaker, one case or argument.